eigenfoo/old-eigenfoo.github.io/_posts/2019-09-20-prob-prog-frameworks.md

 ---
-title: Anatomy of a Probabilistic Programming Framework
+title: How Does a Probabilistic Programming Framework Work?
 excerpt:
 tags:
   - probabilistic programming